xcompact3d/x3d2/docs/source/user/theory.rst

     \alpha = \frac{1}{L_y}\left(\frac{\alpha}{\pi} + \frac{1}{2\pi\beta}\right), \quad \hat{a}_1 = \hat{a}_{-1}  = -\frac{1}{L_y}\left(\frac{\cos{2\pi\delta}}{4\pi\beta}\right)

 for :math:`\gamma=1` and :math:`\delta=0` or :math:`1/2`.
-The main advantage of this compact expression in spectral space is that the convolution of the metric by the first derivation with respect to the regular coordiate :math:`s` requires only :math:`3n_y` multiplications.
+The main advantage of this compact expression in spectral space is that the convolution of the metric by the first derivation with respect to the regular coordinate :math:`s` requires only :math:`3n_y` multiplications.

-To solve the Poisson equation :eq:`poisson` (using 3D Fourier transforms :eq:`3d-dft` and :eq:`3d-idft` where :math:`y` needs to be substituted by :math:`s` for the :math:`y`-stretched approach) the counter part of the integration scheme :eq:`poisson-solve` becomes
+To solve the Poisson equation :eq:`poisson` (using 3D Fourier transforms :eq:`3d-dft` and :eq:`3d-idft` where :math:`y` needs to be substituted by :math:`s` for the :math:`y`-stretched approach) the counterpart of the integration scheme :eq:`poisson-solve` becomes

 .. math::